-Child labor was an important part of industrialization, especially in the fields of mining and textiles in Western countries such as.
-Britain, France, Belgium, and the United States.
+Child labor was an important part of industrialization, especially in the fields of mining and textiles in Western countries such as Britain, France, Belgium, and the United States.
 Child labor was deep-rooted in factories, mines, and agriculture which provided most jobs for children and adults.
 (Sjoberg 1997).
 Many of the miscellaneous manufacturing jobs for children was in areas such as; silk, brick, metal manufactures, footwear, and garments.
 Along with manufacturing children were employed to run errands, deliver messages to offices, and as monitors in schools.
 The most common source of child labor was in agriculture..
 The jobs on the farms consisted of bird scarers, shepherds, and ploughboys (Humphries 2003b; Maynes 1995).
 Many farm families withdrew their children from school in order to use their labor in farm work.
-Even when legal prohibition was imposed on child labor the children’s contribution to farm work was ignored.(Coombs and Radburn 1995). . .
+Even when legal prohibition was imposed on child labor the children’s contribution to farm work was ignored.(Coombs and Radburn 1995).
 For girls, domestic service was the main employment in many European countries in the 19th century (Coninck-Smith, Sandin, and Schrumpf 1997) Those who were drawn into the industrial employment the most were women and children, and the work was often the hardest.
 A child who was found working in a factory often worked between twelve to eighteen hours a day, six days a week.
 These factories were often dirty, clammy, and dark.
 Child labor was prevalent in coal fields too.
 (Hindman, 2002) These children who worked in the coal fields often became sick, and had no time to play and little time to rest.
 Technology often aided the employment of children in mines and mills.
 Some of the machinery was produced to be used by the child workers to help reduce labor costs (MaeLeod 1988) Steam power and machinery allowed women and children to take over work that had previously required the strength and skill of men (Nardinelli 1990).
 Children were often useful when it came to mines because of their size, they were able to drag the coal from the face to the surface (Humphries 1981)

 Children were often preferred over adults for many reasons when it came to working in factories or mines.
 The children could be paid less than an adult and they were smaller in size so it was easier for the children to move into small spaces in factories.
 One of the most intriguing strikes that took place in American History was in 1902’s labor events.
 Throughout history the nickname “beaker boy” was often used.
 Beaker boy was a word that was used to describe those who endured some of the most grueling conditions among child workers anywhere.
 (Hindman, 2002) This nickname became a symbol that represented all that was wrong with child labor and was used throughout American history at this time.
 Child labor started during the second half of the twentieth century and into the twenty first.
 Many of the children worked as refugee agriculture workers and in the clothing industry.
 A lot of the children were employed directly or indirectly through mandated orders for companies in the United States or Western Europe

 Child Labour in Cross-Cultural Perspective